01 of 12

 Wire Connection Box

 The wire connection box is where the main power supply comes into the cooler.
-The incoming power supply is wired to a wire connection block, where individual wire leads feed power to the blower motor, water pump, and any other powered features in the cooler.
+The incoming power supply is connected to a wire connection block, where individual wire leads feed power to the blower motor, water pump, and any other powered features in the cooler.